hulvdan/cookier/TASKS_HULVDAN.md

 x burning ailment works
-x projectiles, like weapons, change the sign of scaleX if dir.x < 0 (+ 180 degrees rotation?)
+x projectiles, like weapons, change the sign of scaleX if dir.x < 0 (+ 180 degrees rotation?) x bouncing forecasts enemy pos

-* bouncing calculates enemy pos based on it's speed and distance from projectile
+* shader for texture: color flashing
 * bouncing no to closest by to a first random found in possible range
 * burning spread
 * StatType_RANGE brotato's min range is 25 (how much is it in meters?)